mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 We're done with the Speaker UNpreparedness Room; let's get out, and step into the Netwars room.
 Here we're greeted by Holly Evergreen, who is unable to find his way to the exam solutions stored in Mongo.

+Let's try to connect to the database server:

 {% highlight bash %}
 $ mongo
 MongoDB shell version v3.6.3